dx1r/Da-Hood-Stand/README.md

 --//-------------------- [ Stand Actions ] --------------------\\--

 !summon / Star Platinum! = Summons the stand.  <br />
-!vanish / !unghost = Makes the stand invisible / visible.
+!vanish / !unghost = Makes the stand invisible / visible. <br />
-!crew / !uncrew = Joins / Leaves the owners crew (Must be in the group!)
+!crew / !uncrew = Joins / Leaves the owners crew (Must be in the group!) <br />
-!freeze / !unfreeze = Freezes / Unfreezes the stand.
+!freeze / !unfreeze = Freezes / Unfreezes the stand. <br />
-!reset = Resets / Respawns the stand.
+!reset = Resets / Respawns the stand. <br />
-!rejoin = Makes the stand rejoin the same server.
+!rejoin = Makes the stand rejoin the same server. <br />
-!leave = Makes the stand leave the game.
+!leave = Makes the stand leave the game. <br />
-!lowgfx = Enables Low-Graphic mode on the stand to save CPU.
+!lowgfx = Enables Low-Graphic mode on the stand to save CPU. <br />
-!drop = Starts dropping cash.
+!drop = Starts dropping cash. <br />
-!wallet = Equips the stand's wallet.
+!wallet = Equips the stand's wallet. <br />
-!left = Brings the stand to the left position.
+!left = Brings the stand to the left position. <br />
-!right = Brings the stand to the right position.
+!right = Brings the stand to the right position. <br />
-!stop = Stops any loops.
+!stop = Stops any loops. <br />

 --//----------------------- [ Combat ] -----------------------\\--